 Loreto College Coorparoo commenced in 1928.
-Consequently, this year is the College’s 90th Anniversary.
-The theme for the Anniversary year is “For all that has been – Thanks.
+Last year we celebrated the College’s 90th Anniversary.
+The theme for the Anniversary year was “For all that has been – Thanks.
 For all that will be – Yes.”
 (Dag Hammarskjold).

 This is the Anniversary Logo.
 The tree represents the Family Tree of Loreto; the book represents learning as well as our stories; the Cross from the College crest represents our Loreto community as followers of Jesus and the hands represent right relationships and people working for Justice.

 The College would like to acknowledge past pupil and current parent, Mrs Roxanne Iwinski, who designed the 90th logos and all other Anniversary material.